rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

          namespace, and RFC number, according to the rules specified in
          {{!RFC6020}}.

-   o  References -- verify that the references are properly divided
-      between normative and informative references, that RFCs 2119 and 8174 are included as normative references if the terminology defined therein is used in the document, that all references
+   *  References -- verify that the references are properly divided between normative and informative references, that RFCs 2119 and 8174 are included as normative references if the terminology defined therein is used in the document, that all references